 The last law of UX we’ll tackle here puts people at the center.
 The thing is that users love user interaction patterns that are familiar to them.
 And though this might seem like a limit to innovation, the truth is that no matter how creative you are, at the end of the day you want your tool to be used.
 Implementing some patterns well-known to the user reduces friction and increases the chances of adoption.

 After so many years of doing things a certain way, users expect some things to happen or to be located in certain places.
-That’s why we use a very well-known drag-and-drop assignment of tickets in InvGate Service Desk.
+That’s why we use a very well-known drag-and-drop assignment of tickets in InvGate Service Management.
 It works just like moving files around in an OS, or how modern websites allow uploading images via drag-and-drop.

 Key takeaways